rogeriopradoj/www/source/blog/2013-02-12-preview-vagrant-aws.html.markdown

 The provider will be released as open source at the same time as Vagrant 1.1, and works on Mac, Windows, and Linux.
-While no release date has been set, Vagrant 1.1 is targetted for later this month.
+While no release date has been set, Vagrant 1.1 is targeted for later this month.

 READMORE